nodejs/node/doc/api/buffers.markdown

 * `'base64'` - Base64 string encoding.

 * `'binary'` - A way of encoding raw binary data into strings by using only the first 8 bits of each character.
-This encoding method is depreciated and should be avoided in favor of `Buffer` objects where possible.
+This encoding method is deprecated and should be avoided in favor of `Buffer` objects where possible.
 This encoding will be removed in future versions of Node.